Christmas Cupid (sorta quick movie review)

 This movie isn’t torture to sit through, but it’s certainly not great.
 I’ve seen lazier and cheaper movies (I swear, A Nanny for Christmas, you are going to get such a beating…), and while this movie does its best to keep the budget down by reusing locations over and over, the camera moves nicely and the production is top-notch.
 This is the sort of movie that no one wanted to put max effort into but they didn’t want to be embarrassed by, either – well, they didn’t want to be mortified by it, let’s put it that way.
 This movie is a waste of your time, but if you love crappy Christmas movies (or laughing at their expense), you should check this one out.

 Oh, I should also mention: despite being an ABC family production, this movie is not very family friendly.
 For example, this movie’s Jacob Marley is an out of control mid twenties alcoholic who dies from choking on a martini olive and Christmas Cupid is not exactly sparse when it comes to young lady eye candy.
 Also a group of cheer leaders reminds the protagonist – via cheer mind you – “You put out!”
 So yeah, this movie is down with sex in high school.
 So, you know… for the whole family!
 Parents won’t find watching this movie with their 12-year-old daughter awkward at all… and by ‘won’t find it awkward,’ I mean Dad will be hiding in the kitchen after the first half hour.

 Christmas Cupid is streaming on Netflix or you can check out the full movie right here via YouTube.

-Posted on November 21, 2013, in movie reviews and tagged abc family, Ashley Benson, Chad Michael Murray, Christina Milian, christmas, christmas cupid, christmas movies, Jackée Harry, movie review, movies, netflix, quick movie review, youtube.
+Posted on November 21, 2013, in movie review and tagged abc family, Ashley Benson, Chad Michael Murray, Christina Milian, christmas blog posts, christmas cupid, christmas movies, Jackée Harry, movies, netflix, quick movie review, youtube.
 Bookmark the permalink.
 1 Comment.